teokem/guides/setup-macos.md

 1. Power on the laptop and follow instructions for creating a user account.
 You should connect to the internet through Eduroam, using your LUCAT id (remember to end your id with `@lu.se` which will allow you to connect from most universities in the World).

 2. When asked, create an iCloud account if you do not already have one.
-This is required to install _i.e._ Apple's developer tools etc. If you are forced to enter a credet card number, you can be remove it later.
+This is required to install _e.g._ Apple's developer tools etc. You may be forced to enter a credit card number, but you can be remove it later.

 3. Once the initial setting up is finished, go to "App Store" (top-left corner) and install all updates showing up in the "Update" section.